 Other requirements for Medicaid include being a U.S. citizen and a resident of the state where you are applying.
 Certain kinds of qualified non-citizens can also receive this benefit.
 States have their own rules for this situation.
-In addition, all uninsured pregnant woman are encouraged to apply.
+In addition, all pregnant women who do not have health insurance should apply.

 Information about Coverage

 Qualified Medicaid applicants will receive coverage on the date of their application or on the first day of the month of the application.
 In fact, applicants can receive coverage for up to 3 months prior to the month of application.
 This simply means that if a person has medical bills 3 months prior to applying, Medicaid will pay these bills.
 However, current applicants can be disqualified if they are no longer eligible.

 Some U.S. citizens who have severe medical problems can also receive this benefit.
 If a person with severe medical issues has a low income that meets the standard requirement; they will usually receive coverage.
 As a result, extra medical related expenses that a person incurs during illness will be covered.

 Medicaid provides the same service as Medicare.
 However, Medicaid covers some things that Medicare does not.
 Recipients can also get premiums, co-payments covered.
 Some Medicaid applicants can also receive care for long-term nursing assistance.

 Medicaid provide two types of benefits.
 One type is for standard benefits and the other is for optional benefits.
 Standard coverage is for inpatient hospital services, outpatient hospital service and services for nursing and home health aides.
 Optional benefits are for prescription drugs, physical services and clinic services.
 Medicaid also covers eyeglasses, dentures and dental services.
 Additionally, occupational therapy, rural health care and midwife services are covered.
 These services and many more are provided as needed from Medicaid.